DanielYoon82/ActiveDirectoryUsers/README.md

-<h1>Home Lab - SOC in Azure</h1>
+<h1>Home Lab - Managing Users in Active Directory</h1>

 <h2>Description</h2>
-I created a SOC in Azure using a virtual machine as a honeypot.
-The data from log in attempts was forwarded to a central repository in Sentinel for observation.
+In this virtual machine, Organizational Units is comprised of five seperate units.
+I demonstrate on how managing users can be implemented in a real-world scenario.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>KQL and Sentinel</b>
+- <b>Windows Framework</b>

 <h2>Environments Used </h2>

-- <b>Windows 10 and Sentinel</b> (21H2)
+- <b>Windows Server 2019</b> (21H2)

 <h2>Program walk-through:</h2>